Ogdensburg Agreement

-The Ogdensburg Agreement was an agreement concluded between Canadian Prime Minister William Lyon Mackenzie King and U.S. President Franklin D. Roosevelt in Heuvelton near Ogdensburg, New York on August 17, 1940.
+The Ogdensburg Agreement is an agreement that was concluded between Canadian prime minister William Lyon Mackenzie King and U.S. president Franklin D. Roosevelt in Heuvelton near Ogdensburg, New York, on August 17, 1940.
 It outlined a permanent plan for mutual defense overseas between the United States and Canada and established the Permanent Joint Board of Defense.

-History and Rationale
+History and rationale

-Although Canada and the United States had long been economic partners, Canada had always considered Great Britain as its primary military partner.
+Although Canada and the United States had long been economic partners, Canada had always considered the United Kingdom as its primary military partner.
 While Canada had been granted independence in its foreign policy from Britain in 1931, Canada's membership in the Commonwealth of Nations, the strength of the British Empire, and the historic and cultural ties between them made a military alliance with the United States seem unnecessary.
 Most Canadians believed that Britain could provide for all of Canada's defence needs.

 Canada had declared war on Nazi Germany shortly after the Second World War began in early September 1939 but the United States remained neutral.
 By mid-1940, the situation in Europe had grown dire; Germany's military successes had led to the occupation of most of Europe, and most importantly, France, which surrendered in June 1940.
 With Germany in control or allied with nearly all of continental Europe, it began to develop plans for an invasion of the British Isles.
-Germany's seemingly unstoppable military, its submarine campaign against British merchant shipping, and its neutrality pact with the Soviet Union, convinced many, including American President Franklin Roosevelt, that Britain itself would soon be invaded or forced to surrender.
+Germany's seemingly unstoppable military, its submarine campaign against British merchant shipping, and its neutrality pact with the Soviet Union, convinced many, including American president Franklin Roosevelt, that Britain itself would soon be invaded or forced to surrender.

-By July 1940, Canadian Prime Minister William Lyon Mackenzie King, along with a growing number of Canadians, was becoming increasingly concerned that Britain would fall and that Canada, with its small population and abundant natural resources, would become Germany's next target.
-In addition to transferring its gold reserves to Canada at the beginning of the war, the British government had also prepared a contingency plan (which was largely kept secret to avoid hurting morale) to evacuate the Royal family, the government and as many critical military and scientific personnel to Canada as possible if the British Isles fell to Germany.
+By July 1940, Canadian prime minister William Lyon Mackenzie King, along with a growing number of Canadians, was becoming increasingly concerned that Britain would fall and that Canada, with its small population and abundant natural resources, would become Germany's next target.
+In addition to transferring its gold reserves to Canada at the beginning of the war, the British government had also prepared a contingency plan (which was largely kept secret to avoid hurting morale) to evacuate the royal family, the government and as many critical military and scientific personnel to Canada as possible if the British Isles fell to Germany.
 These factors only increased concerns that Germany would eventually target Canada for its next conquest.